risk-first/website/menagerie/Coordination-Risk.md

 If you are engaged in a solo project, do you suffer from [Coordination Risk](Coordination-Risk) at all?
 Maybe:  sometimes, you can feel "conflicted" about the best way to solve a problem.
 And weirdly, usually _not thinking about it_ helps.
 Sleeping too.
 (Rich Hickey calls this "[Hammock Driven Development](https://www.youtube.com/watch?v=f84n5oFoZBc)").
 This is probably because, unbeknownst to you, your subconscious is furiously communicating internally, trying to resolve these conflicts itself, and will let you know when it's come to a resolution.

 [Vroom and Yetton](https://en.wikipedia.org/wiki/Vroom–Yetton_decision_model) introduced a model of group decision making which delineated five different styles of decision making within a team.
 These are summarised in the table below (**AI, AII, CI, CII, GII**).
 To this, I have added a sixth (**UI**), which is the _uncoordinated_ option, where everyone competes.
-In the accompanying diagram I have adopted the following convention:
+In the accompanying diagrams I have adopted the following convention:
  - Thin lines with arrow-heads show a flow of _information_, either one-way or two-way.
  - Thick lines show a flow of _opinion_.
- - Squares with "d" are decision makers, whereas circles don't have a part in the decision.
+ - Boxes with corners are _decision makers_, whereas curved corners don't have a part in the decision.

 ![Vroom And Yetton Decision Making Styles.  "d" indicates authority in making a decision.
 Thin lines with arrow-heads show information flow, whilst thick lines show _opinions_ being passed around.](images/kite9/vroom-yetton.png)